anytizer/open-ideas/README.md

 so that in the future, I can manage what is happening to my open ideas.
 And even link them back to your project.

+## Purpose
+The purpose of the project is to supply:
+* Open Idea
+* Logo
+* Project Description

 If you have anything to suggest, add or improve on these ideas; please do.

 [![Idea Logo](ideas/account-management/logo.png)](ideas/account-management/readme.md)